BlackCapCoder/breakout/doc.md

 ### ColScene

-`ColScene` is a `Scene` and also a homogeneous container of GameObjects.
+`ColScene` is a `Scene` and also a heterogeneous container of GameObjects.
 It will keep track of any `ColObj`ects inserted into it in a `QuadTree`, and exposes a method for querying this.